 However, if you are going to mix the spices with liquid before adding, you need to subtract that amount from the total liquid.
 I usually use 30 oz. of total oils, and 9.9 oz. of liquid.
 If I were adding spices to a batch, I would weigh out my 9.9 oz of water, then scoop some of that into the measured out spices.
 The rest of the water would have the lye mixed in.

 Clay is really similar to spices in how you use it in soap, although it has entirely different reasons for use!
-Clay is smoothing and nourishing to the skin and is often used in facial bars.
-It, too, should be used at 1 – 2 tsp. per pound of oils (I used too much in my first batch, and it caused the soap to separate, then seize).
+It is smoothing and nourishing to the skin and is often used in facial bars.
+It should also be used at 1 – 2 tsp. per pound of oils (I used too much in my first batch, and it caused the soap to separate, then seize).
 Hydrate the clay with some of the recipe‘s liquid, as above, before adding to the soap.

 A lot of people like to make goat’s milk soap.
 I would, too, but I don’t have access to goat’s milk right now, so I have been using coconut milk.
 Milks are very nourishing and gentle on your skin, why is why people use it.
 Some people even make breast milk soap, which I hope to try someday!